-Number of securities to be issued upon exercise of outstanding options, warrants and rights ^{(3) (4)} Weighted-average exercise price of outstanding options, warrants and rights (4) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (3) (4)

-Plan Category (a) (b) (c)
+Number of securities to be issued upon exercise of outstanding options, warrants and rights (3) (4) Weighted-average exercise price of outstanding options, warrants and rights (4) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (3) (4) (5) Plan Category (a) (b) (c) Equity compensation plans approved by securityholders: Option Plan (1) Award Plan (2) - 10,100,958 N/A 52,338,783 14,899,042 Equity compensation plans not approved by securityholders: Warrants (5) 23,750,000 \$0.475 - Total 33,850,958 \$0.475 67,237,825

-• ty compensation plans

-oved by securityholders:

-Option Plan (1) - - 52,338,783

-Award Plan (2) 10,100,958 N/A 14,899,042

-Faui ty compensation plans not

-• oved by securityholders:

-Warrants (5) 23,750,000 \$0.475 -

-Tota I 33,850,958 \$0.475 67,237,825

-Notes :

-(1) the Option Plan does not exceed s to be granted, provided that the aggreg 10% of the aggregate number of issued on Shares reserved under our Award Pla and outstanding Common Sh

-(2) Shares less the number of Comm s that we are authorized to reserve for i on Shares reserved for issuance under o e Common Shares reserved for issuan our Option Plan.
-The Award P lan further currently provides

-purposes of further awards under

-(3) reserved under the other plan.
-Se - Stock Option Plan and Restricte available under the Option Plan is Warrants (as defined below) outst e maximum amount issuable under eac e "Executive Compensation - Incentive ed Awards".
-As at December 31, 2021 s 52,338,783 less 33,850,958 Common anding.
-The maximum number of addit es reserved under the Option Plan.
-Plans - Outstanding Share-Bas , the maximum number of ac Shares reserved under the Av sed and Option-Based Awards dditional securities remaining ward Plan and the number of

-(4) ed increase to the number of Common S rds Plan as a result of changing

-to a "rolling plan" or the anticipated effects of the proposed Consolidation.
+- (1) Our Option Plan allows for Options to be granted, provided that the aggregate number of Common Shares reserved for issuance under the Option Plan does not exceed 10% of the aggregate number of issued and outstanding Common Shares and common non-voting shares, less the number of Common Shares reserved under our Award Plan. - (2) The Award Plan currently provides that we are authorized to reserve for issuance in settlement of awards up to 25,000,000 Common Shares less the number of Common Shares reserved for issuance under our Option Plan.
+The Award Plan further currently provides that once an award is settled, the Common Shares reserved for issuance under such settled award shall not be available for the purposes of further awards under the Award Plan. - (3) Each of these amounts reflects the maximum amount issuable under each plan, before reduction by the amount of Common Shares reserved under the other plan.
+See "Executive Compensation Incentive Plans Outstanding Share-Based and Option-Based Awards Stock Option Plan and Restricted Awards".
+As at December 31, 2021, the maximum number of additional securities remaining available under the Option Plan is 52,338,783 less 33,850,958 Common Shares reserved under the Award Plan and the number of Warrants (as defined below) outstanding.
+The maximum number of additional securities remaining available under the Award Plan is 14,899,042 less Nil Common Shares reserved under the Option Plan. - (4) Does not give effect to the proposed increase to the number of Common Shares issuable under the Awards Plan as a result of changing to a "rolling plan" or the anticipated effects of the proposed Consolidation.

 (5) The TSXV has advised the Corporation that the Warrants issued in February 2022 as part of the private placement of Units (as defined below) as further described under the heading "Interest of Informed Persons in Material Transactions" may constitute "security-based compensation" for the purposes of the TSXV, and accordingly, may be counted in determining the number of available options and/or awards that may be eligible for grant under the Award Plan and/or Option Plan.
-In such case, the number of entitlements that are eligible to be granted under the Awards Plan and Option Plan, as the case may be, will be reduced by the number of outstanding
+In such case, the number of entitlements that are eligible to be granted under the Awards Plan and Option Plan, as the case may be, will be reduced by the number of outstanding Warrants.